jimwang07/distributed-llm-service/README.md

 This system is fault tolerant and the users can test failing the links between servers.
 When a failed server comes back online, it can recover the existing context through multipaxos messages from other servers.

-This is an exercise in communication protocols and distributed systems and is not meant to be a user facing app, but I might try to refactor it into one some day!
+This is an exercise in communication protocols and distributed systems and is an expansion of a school project.

 Basic Usage: